purajit/ruff-tools/README.md

 example, in a very large repo, pylint detected ~2000 cycles with a total of ~94,000 edges with the longest cycle being 100 nodes, while `ruff-tools` reduced that down to ~100 cycles with a total of ~500 edges, and the longest cycle being 18 in length.
+It will also find the most common edges in the cycles, which could indicate places where you might be able to break the most cyclic dependencies at once.

 ``` sh
 ruff-tools detect-cycles